SaravanaNani/Questions-repo/System-Devops.md

-### application is deployed in Kubernetes.
+### 1. Application is deployed in Kubernetes.
 Pods are Running, but users cannot access the application.

     I will debug this step by step starting from logs.